 “Please give up these seats for elderly or disabled passengers.”
-She says patiently through naturally pursed lips, although the cigs which have made her voice deeper than Barry White’s have probably helped on that front.
-With olive skin, jet black hair and eyes an Egyptian cat would be kill a thousand mice for, she’d be a world famous model in another life.
+She says patiently through naturally pursed lips, although the cigs which have made her voice deeper than Barry White’s may have helped on that front.

 The rest of the seats are occupied by the bus pass brigade, one of whom is a septuagenarian lady in huge glasses with thick white rims and a Picasso approach to the application of lipstick.
 I catch El’s gaze and we both wrinkle our nose.

 “I’m not sure,” I reply, “but I think it’s mothballs.”